matomo-org/developer-documentation/docs/distributing-your-plugin.md

 #### License

 In the `plugin.json` file you can define the name of your license.

-On top you can put a `LICENSE`, `LICENSE.txt` or `LICENSE.md` file within the root directory of your plugin.
+You can also put a `LICENSE`, `LICENSE.txt` or `LICENSE.md` file within the root directory of your plugin.
 If present, the license name on your plugin page will be clickable and users will be able to see the full license text.

 #### Changelog

 It is recommended to create and maintain a `CHANGELOG`, `CHANGELOG.txt` or `CHANGELOG.md` file within the root directory of your plugin.
-If present, a tab "Changelog" will appear on your plugin page showing the content of that file.
+If present, a tab "Changelog" will appear on your plugin page showing the content of this file.

 #### Documentation

 It is recommended to put documentation for your plugin directly into a `/docs/index.md` file.
-If the file is present, we will show its content within a "Documentation" tab on your plugin page.
+If the file is present, its content will be displayed within a "Documentation" tab on your plugin page.

 #### FAQ

 It is recommended to put an FAQ for your plugin directly into a `/docs/faq.md` file.
-If the file is present, we will show its content within a "FAQ" tab on your plugin page.
+If the file is present, its content will be displayed within a "FAQ" tab on your plugin page.

 ## Publishing your plugin on the marketplace